rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/learn_unsafe_rust/src/core_unsafety/abi_and_ffi.md

 ...
 ```

+You can, however, explicitly declare an external function declaration as `safe`, in which case you can call this
+function just like an ordinary Rust function.

 Notice that the Rust compiler also checks whether the subroutine signature is compatible with the C language.
 If a type
-is used which is not supported by C and warns in such a case.
-It is strongly advisable to rework the signature if such
+is used which is not supported by C, the Rust compiler emits a warning.
+It is strongly advised to rework the signature
-an `improper_ctype` warning appears as the chances for undefined behavior are high, and even if the program works in
+if such an `improper_ctype` warning appears as the chances for undefined behavior are high, and even if the program
-a particular version of Rust, this might change any time in case the memory layout of such a type changes due to the
+works in a particular version of Rust, this might change any time in case the memory layout of such a type changes due
-updated Rust version.
+to the updated Rust version.

+### Offering subroutines to a foreign language

+Strictly speaking, this is not really a thing for the Learn Unsafe Rust endeavour since offering a callable over the
+foreign function interface is not unsafe by itself since the Rust compiler can prove the absence of unsafe code _inside_
+Rust code just fine.
+However, this does not mean that you cannot cause undefined behavior here in the same way this
+happens also for the other direction: If the signatures are not compatible, this will almost ineviatably lead to
+misinterpretation of data and undefined behavior.
+But since the cause is not on Rust's side, there is no need to mark
+such functions as `unsafe`.

+### Shared static data

+It is also possible to use static data that has been defined by program parts that have been written in another
+language.
+Such data is also declared inside an `extern` block, just like foreign functions.
+However, since they're
+externally defined, they do not need an initializer as it is the responsibility of the foreign translation unit to
+initialize statics before the execution of the program's entry point.
+Since the compiler cannot verify whether the data
+type definition fits the one from the foreign language, any access to such a static variable is unsafe by default.
+Just
+like with foreign subroutine, you can also declare such a variable as `safe` so that you can access it just like a Rust
+static variable.

+Notice that Rust requires static data to be initialized before _any_ Rust code runs.
+This is typically fine since any
+static data will, in usual environments, be initialized by code that runs before the actual `main` function is called.
+For C, this is true even if the static does not have an explicit initializer.
+In this case, the memory is zeroed.